jaimebw/jaimebw/README.md

 ### Hi there 👋
 - My name is Jaime Bowen, I'm an Aerospace Engineering Graduate with a great interest in  planes ✈️ , machine learning 🤖 , space 🚀 and computing 💻.(in that order :S)
-- At the moment I'm studying my MSc in Aerospace Engineering while working as resarch intern  at the Technical University of Madrid(UPM).
+- At the moment I'm studying my MSc in Aerospace Engineering while working as a Business Analyst at ALG Global.
 - 🔭 I’m currently working on Machine Learning applied to ADS-B navigation data
 - 🌱 I’m currently learning C/C++, aeroelasticity and cryptofinance.